rcifw/cnda-help/CNDA_User_Guide_and_Tutorials/Access/Generate_and_Use_an_XNAT_Alias_Token.md

   height: auto;
 }
 </style>
-CNDA uses [WashU Key](https://it.wustl.edu/items/what-is-a-wustl-key/) for web login.
+CNDA2 uses [WashU Key](https://it.wustl.edu/items/what-is-a-wustl-key/) for web login.
 This works only in a browser and cannot be used with tools like XNAT Desktop Client (XDC), scripts, or the REST API.
 For those, you must use an **Alias Token**.
 This is a temporary `alias`/`secret` pair that acts like a username and password.

 ## Who this applies to